How to Keep Up Your Yoga Practice While Traveling

 It’s easy to establish a regular practice while in familiar surroundings.
 But, if you’ve ever tried to keep up with practicing yoga while traveling, you are well aware of difficult it can be.

 Fortunately, it doesn’t have to be that way.
-It is possible to keep up with your practice while on the road… here are some ways to do so.
+It is possible to keep up with your practice while on the road.
+Here are the best ways to do it.

 How to Do Yoga While Traveling